-Can Europe take moral high ground on refugees?
+Can Europe take moral high road on refugees?

 (CNN)US President Donald Trump is expected to sign a new executive order this week that would temporarily halt travel from citizens of seven nations he says pose a high risk of terrorism.

-The original ban, which was halted by federal courts, caused widespread chaos at US airports in late January and resulted in criticism and protests across Europe.
+Before it was halted in the courts, his initial order caused chaos at airports and prompted noutrage around the world.
+German chancellor Angela Merkel warned against imposing a "general suspicion" on all Muslims; French Foreign Minister Jean-Marc Ayrault said that welcoming refugees was "a duty of solidarity."

-But despite the outrage over Trump's ban, many European countries have curbed their own refugee programs.
+But the reality is that many European countries have curbed their own refugee programs.

-Since the arrival of over one million migrants and refugees in Europe in 2015, many European countries have sought to fortify their borders with fences, walls and guards against future mass migrations.
+Since the arrival of over one million migrants and refugees in Europe in 2015, governments across Europe have sought to fortify their countries' borders with fences, walls and guards against future mass migrations.

 "The year 2015 must not be allowed to be repeated," said Austria's Defense Minister Hans Peter Doskozil.